cirosantilli/linux-cheat/kernel/index.md

 of the linux kernel.

 You cannot use user space libs such as libc to program the kernel, since the kernel itself itself if need to be working for user space to work.
-TODO confirm

 # user programs